GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/mv2-sunset/index.md

     <td><i>no change</i>
     </td>
     <td><ul>
-      <li>Manifest V2 extensions longer functions in Chrome even with the use of enterprise policy </li></ul>
+      <li>Manifest V2 extensions no longer functions in Chrome even with the use of enterprise policy </li></ul>
     </td>
   </tr>
 </table>